 Sound Samples & Videos

-My newest band, The Sunny Mountain Serenaders, features two of Virginia's very finest old-time musicians, Mark Campbell and Mac Traynham.
-Just so you know, Mark took 1st Place in fiddle at Clifftop in 2000, and Mac is a perennial ribbon-winner at festivals and conventions including Clifftop, Galax, and others.
-Together, we play traditional songs and tunes from all over the Southeast, with an emphasis on the old Virginia repertoire.
+The Sunny Mountain Serenaders, feature two of Virginia's very finest old-time musicians, Mark Campbell and Mac Traynham.
+Just so you know, Mark took 1st place in fiddle at Clifftop in 2000, and Mac is a frequent ribbon-winner at festivals and conventions such as Clifftop (1st place banjo in 2005 & 2012!), Galax, and others.
+Together, we play traditional songs and tunes from all over the Southeast, emphasizing the old Virginia repertoire.
 Fiddle, banjo, guitar, harmonica, and plenty of singing!
 Check out our CD, "Into Thin Hair"!

 The Sunny Mountain Serenaders: John Schwab, Mark Campbell and Mac Traynham (l to r)

 “The Girl I Left in Sunny Tennessee,” played by the Sunny Mountain Serenaders in concert, Nailsea, Somerset, UK

 "Reuben," played at Clifftop by the Sunny Mountain Serenaders with Mike Resnick (mandolin).
 Featuring Reuben & Daisy!